IBMResearch/jlocke/README.md

     - `path` (string) - The substring of the path to exlude stuff (ie: "login").
     - `field` (string) - Name of the object field to exclude (ie: "password").

+NOTES:

+- The "bodyParser" should be attached before this to capture the body of the POST requests.
+- The routes need to be defined after connecting this middleware.

 #### Adding more parameters

 Apart from the ones included by Express you can attach to the `req` the user ID to allow tracing: